 With the selection criteria in place the PMO can arrange regular review sessions that discuss new projects being proposed and help in how well they fit the defined criteria.
 Overall project budget and the organisation’s capacity to deliver will also need to be considered when reviewing the portfolio.
 The right projects need to be supported, this means looking at projects that may no longer fit the corporate goals or ones that might not deliver the returns expected.

 The group reviewing projects should have representation from project delivery and the business areas that benefit.
 A review body should ideally be kept small enough to be focused, while having enough credibility to represent all interests.
 The PMO can facilitate the review and provide data.
 The decisions should be owned by the senior management.

 Killing Projects that do not measure up

 Terminating projects that no longer match the selection criteria is one of the most difficult things for a PMO to implement.
 Projects that have been going for a while take on a life of their own.
 Sponsors are often reluctant to agree to end them.
 But it is always better to kill a project that has wasted £5M rather than allowing it to go on to waste £10M.

 So, having your PMO become central to the strategic thinking of the organisation is a major step towards success.
 Coupling that with the tactical support of programmes and projects means the PMO is offering real value.
-Do that while supporting change and adapting to the continued drive for change that all organisations face will mean your PMO is an essential and valued asset.
+Do that while supporting change: Selecting the right projects and adapting to the continued drive for change that all organisations face will mean your PMO is an essential and valued asset.